Garlic Parmesan Chicken and Pasta

 (If you don’t have a deep sauté pan like I do, you can use a large skillet just as long it will fit all the ingredients.)

-Gather the ingredients – filleted boneless chicken breasts, diced onion, extra virgin olive oil, butter, garlic, chicken broth, white wine, dry sherry (optional), parmesan cheese, cream, parsley, tarragon, oregano, smoked paprika, sun-dried tomatoes, salt, and black pepper.
+The ingredients: filleted boneless chicken breasts, diced onion, extra-virgin olive oil, butter, garlic, chicken broth, white wine, dry sherry (optional), parmesan cheese, cream, parsley, tarragon, oregano, smoked paprika, sun-dried tomatoes, salt, and black pepper.

 A white plate with filleted chicken breasts.
 Also an onion, cheese, herbs, and spices, butter, garlic, wine, and sherry.